LisiLisenok/Chime/howto.md

 	"time zone": "String, default is local time zone"
 }
 ```

-'operation' and 'name' are mandatory.
+`operation` and `name` are mandatory.

-'state' is optional with default value set to "running".
+`state` is optional with default value set to "running".

-'time zone' is optional with default value equal to local time zone.
+`time zone` is optional with default value equal to local time zone.
+Time zone applied at scheduler level is default for timers [created](#create-timer] within this scheduler.
 [Available time zones](https://en.wikipedia.org/wiki/List_of_tz_database_time_zones).

 ##### Response.